-Starting a business in North Carolina?
-Let Incfile do all the paperwork for you for free.
+Are you planning to start a business in North Carolina?
+Incfile can help you with the paperwork for free.
 It's often much simpler and more cost-effective to pay a fee for someone else to take care of the administrative tasks while you focus on building your business.
 The Small Business Center Network (SBCN) provides some great resources that you can review as you start to plan out how you'll finance your venture.
 The rates listed above outline many of the fees that a standard LLC will need to pay in North Carolina.